BeTeK/EliteMerchant/README.md

   Want to get from point A to B and do some trading on the way?

 The tool utilizes the database provided by EDDB. ( http://eddb.io/api )

+#####Version history:
+v0.11.150619: 1.3 fixes and basic features
+- Added Direct system-to-system / station-to-station trade listing
+- Added user guide
+Explaining all the things
+- Multithreaded searches
+UI no longer freezes, can cancel searches in progress
+- Update notifier
+A basic feature that should have been in at the start
+- Fixed 1.3 automatic search triggers
+1.3 removed the station name from the ED log and this made things a bit more difficult for us.
+This means we've moved to higher reliance on EDCE to provide station name.
+FD, why u no API?? (yಠ,ಠ)y
+- Search log in UI, separate window disabled in binary
+- Can define specific export and import stations
+- Target route attempts to find imports to final system/station more
+- Fixed low exports results from low profit systems
+- Optimized graph search - shouldn't get stuck anymore
+- Fixed a bazillion bugs everywhere

+v0.9.150605: hotfix - was trying to optimize an unoptimizable situation
+v0.9.150604: initial release